At NMCI, our Acupuncturists have years of experience in providing treatment that relieves pain from injuries to the spine, extremities.

 (a) As used in this section, the following definitions apply:

 (1) “Acupuncture” is used as an option when pain medication is reduced or not tolerated, it may be used as an adjunct to physical rehabilitation and/or surgical intervention to hasten functional recovery.
 It is the insertion and removal of filiform needles to stimulate acupoints (acupuncture points).
 Needles may be inserted, manipulated, and retained for a period of time.
-Acupuncture can be used to reduce pain, reduce inflammation, increase blood flow, increase range of motion, decrease the side effect of medication-induced nausea, promote relaxation in an anxious patient, and reduce muscle spasm.
+Acupuncture can be used to reduce pain, reduce inflammation, increase blood flow, increase range of motion, decrease the side effect of medication-induced nausea, promote relaxation in an anxious patient, and reduce muscle spasms.

 (2) “Acupuncture with electrical stimulation” is the use of electrical current (micro-amperage or milli-amperage) on the needles at the acupuncture site.
-It is used to increase effectiveness of the needles by continuous stimulation of the acupoint.
+It is used to increase the effectiveness of the needles by continuous stimulation of the acupoint.
 Physiological effects (depending on location and settings) can include endorphin release for pain relief, reduction of inflammation, increased blood circulation, analgesia through interruption of pain stimulus, and muscle relaxation.
 It is indicated to treat chronic pain conditions, radiating pain along a nerve pathway, muscle spasm, inflammation, scar tissue pain, and pain located in multiple sites.

 (3) “Chronic pain for purposes of acupuncture” means chronic pain as defined in section 9792.20(c).